tartley/colorama/README.rst

 * Simeon Visser for closing a file handle using 'with' and updating classifiers to include Python 3.3 and 3.4
 * Andy Neff for fixing RESET of LIGHT_EX colors.
+* Jonathan Hartley for the initial idea and implementation.